Correctiv: Organization

-CORRECT!V is a member of the International Fact-Checking Network.
+Correctiv is a member of the International Fact-Checking Network.

 Funding

-CORRECT!V is a nonprofit organization and exempt from taxation under German law.
-The funding comes entirely from charitable foundations as well as membership fees and donations from the users and readers.
-CORRECT!V does not depend on sales or advertising.
+Correctiv is a nonprofit organization and exempt from taxation under German law.
+The funding comes largely from establishment foundations and corporations, such as the Open Society Foundations, Google Germany GmbH, and German Telekom, as well as membership fees and donations from the users and readers.
 All donations of more than €1000 are listed on the website.
-CORRECT!V is "nonprofit, independent and investigative".
+Despite depending on establishment foundations and corporations for most of its funding, Correctiv claims to be "nonprofit, independent and investigative".

 Board of directors

-David Schraven is the publisher and Simon Kretschmer the executive director.
+David Schraven is the publisher and Jeannette Gusko the executive director.

 Editorial stance

-CORRECT!V wants "to make investigative and informative journalism affordable and accessible to media organizations throughout Germany."
+Correctiv wants "to make investigative and informative journalism affordable and accessible to media organizations throughout Germany."